-In areas where the Board does not have an existing policy Mid-Maryland uses the Department of Labor, Licensing and Regulation Policy Issuance.
+In areas where the Board does not have an existing policy Carroll County uses the MD Labor Policy Issuance.

 (I) A description of the Local Board's policy and procedures regarding the safeguarding and handling of personally identifiable and confidential information (ex., physical and electronic files), including the incident response plan for loss of records.